TES5Edit/fopdoc/FO3/Records/IMAD.md

 ## Format

-Some of the field IDs begin with unprintable or whitespace characters.
+Some of the field codes begin with unprintable or whitespace characters.
 Such characters are given below using their hex values.
 Eg. `IIAD` would be `0x49 IAD` below if `I` were unprintable.

 Count | Field | Name | Type | Info
 ------|-------|------|------|-----